zztkm/zztkm/README.md

 ### TLDR

-Backend Engineers in Japan.
-I like CLI and low layering technology.
+Programmer in Japan.
+I like CLI & TUI and low layering technology.

 motto: Make a every program filter.